 - Step 4: Select "Begin New Form" to enter information regarding the private placement.
 At this point, you must indicate if you are submitting a FINRA Rule 5122 or 5123 filing, as applicable.

 - Note: Every field preceded by a red asterisk must be completed to submit a filing.

 - Step 5: Member firms are required to submit a Filer Form, which is located in the Firm Gateway.
-If you need assistance with the Firm Gateway, you may call FINRA at (301) 869-6699.
+If you need assistance with the Firm Gateway, you may call the FINRA Support Center at (301) 869-6699.